Frequently Asked Questions (FAQs)

-Find more industry figures in the Statistics section.
+Find more industry figures in the Stats and Data section.

 Read the latest statistics press release.

-Press inquiries: Identify the BA media contact whose area of expertise matches your inquiry.
+Press inquiries: Identify the Brewers Association (BA) media contact whose area of expertise matches your inquiry.
 Or, if you’ve worked with a BA spokesperson before, feel free to contact them directly.

 Questions about industry statistics?
 Feel free to contact the BA’s chief economist, Bart Watson, Ph.D: 303-447-0816 x133.